 After we went to take a swim at a beautiful beach with orange sand.
 I have never seen anything like this.
 The sand was really bright and glowing around us.

-You can also go for a day trip to Punta Gallinas which is at the northernmost tip of the country on the coast of the Caribbean sea.
+You can also go for a day trip to Punta Gallinas, which is at the northernmost tip of the country on the coast of the Caribbean sea.
 From the base where you will stay it takes around 3 hours through the desert.
-We didn’t go as we didn’t have enough time, but we heard from other travellers only good things about this beach.

-Guajira is a region famous for the traditional bags the indigenous Wayuu people crochet.
-SHOP OUR WAYUU BAGS HERE.
+Guajira is a region famous for the traditional bags that the indigenous Wayuu people crochet.
+SHOP OUR WAYUU BAGS HERE!

-Check our suggestions for tours you could take from Cartagena to reach beautiful beaches:
+Check our suggestions for tours you could take from Cartagena to reach some beautiful beaches:

-There daily tours starting around 8 a.m. from Muelle Turistico or Mercado Bazurto? and you will visit couple of islands.
+There are daily tours to the Rosario Islands starting around 8 a.m. from Muelle Turistico or Mercado Bazurto and you will visit a couple of islands.
 The boat tour finishes around 4 or 6, depending on the tour you take.
-You can come to get your ticket at the cruise office or talk to you your hotel, maybe they can offer better prices.
+You can come to get your ticket at the cruise office or talk to the staff in your hotel, maybe they can offer better prices.

 SAN BERNARDO ISLANDS

-These 10 small islands in the San Bernando archipelago are true off the beaten island getaways.
-They are located just 80 km from Cartagena.
-There you will find one of the best beaches in Colombia for sure with perfect white sand and warm turquoise waters.
-The most famous San Bernardo islands are Santa Cruz, Mucura and Tintipan.
-I can guarantee that you won’t see many tourists there.
-It is still quiet a secret destination and you should definitely go if you want to truly relax and have some peace.
-Just make sure to bring enough cash as there are not ATMs and wifi is very limited.
+These 10 small islands in the San Bernando archipelago are true off the beaten island gems.
+They are located just 80 km from Cartagena and you will find one of the best beaches in Colombia for sure with perfect white sand and warm turquoise waters.
+The most famous San Bernardo islands are Santa Cruz, Mucura and Tintipan and we can guarantee that you won’t see many tourists there.
+As it is still a sort of secret destination you should definitely go if you want to truly relax and have some peace.

-This paradise archipelago can be reached by boat from Cartagena and it takes around 2 hours to get there.
-This is not really a day trip and we recommend to stay on some of the islands for at least 1 night.
-Go to Mercado Bazurto and get your information at the cruise office in Cartagena.
+This paradise archipelago can be reached by boat from Cartagena and it takes around 2 hours.
+However, this is not a day trip and we recommend to stay on some of the islands for at least 1 night.
+Go to the Mercado Bazurto and get more information at the cruise office in Cartagena.

-If you would like to visit San Bernardo islands, you can find more detailed information about them HERE.
+If you would like to visit the San Bernardo islands, you can find more detailed information HERE.

-Hope you enjoyed the article on best beaches in Colombia and we guarantee that you will their vibes.
-These are very beautiful places and i am sure you will love them as much as we did.
+We hope you enjoyed the article on the best beaches in Colombia and we can above all guarantee that you will enjoy the vibe.
+These are very beautiful places and we are sure you will love them as much as we did.

-If you enjoyed the article, please share it with world 🙂
+If you enjoyed the article, please share it with the world 🙂